vincent-leclerc-dev/vld-rpi-gpio-interface/README.md

 # vld-rpi-gpio-interface
-A python script to control GPIO of a Raspberry Pi 3b+
+A python script to control GPIO of a Raspberry Pi 3b+ or 5

 ## prerequisite

 ### Equipment
-A Raspberry Pi 3b+
+A Raspberry Pi 3b+ or 5

-### Intall GPIO library
+### Intall GPIO library (on Raspberry Pi 3b+ only!)
 ```
 $ sudo apt-get update
 $ sudo apt-get install rpi.gpio